Top Tourist Attractions in Mumbai With Photos : Instalment Four

 A short movie on the Mumbai Dabbawalas

-The dabbawala is a person who supplies fresh home cooked food, collecting it from individual homes and delivering it to the workplaces of those who have subscribed to this service, and delivering empty dabbas for the next day's collection.
+A dabbawala is a person who supplies fresh home-cooked food, collecting it from individual homes and delivering it to the workplaces of those who have subscribed to this service, and delivering empty dabbas for the next day's collection.

 The Dabba is a cylindrical tin or aluminium container which holds the actual tiffin box or lunch box.
 You can see the picture alongside.

 This service was started in 1880 (it is about 130 years old) with 100 men to deliver lunchtime food to those at work.
 The service was registered in 1956 and is currently known as Mumbai Tiffin Box Suppliers Association but the people who carry these dabbas are simply called dabbawalas.

 There are 2 types of dabbawalas.
 On group is the collecting dabbawallas and the other group is the local dabbawallas who deliver these dabbas to the workplaces.